Intermittent fasting strengthens your health, immune system and defenses. In times of the Coronavirus and Covid-19 this is an important message!

 - Prefer shorter fasting periods (<24h) to avoid exposing your body to too much stress.

 - Make sure you eat a healthy diet with little sugar and processed food.
+Read more about this topic in our blog.

 - Make sure you have enough time to relax from all the panic and stress.